 What is URL Structure?

-URL structure is the format and hierarchy of your website’s page addresses — the text that appears in the browser’s address bar and in search result listings.
+URL structure is the format and hierarchy of your website’s page addresses.
+The text that appears in the browser’s address bar and in search result listings.

 A good URL reads like a trail: example.com/blog/keyword-research-guide.
 A bad URL looks like example.com/p?id=4827&cat=9.
 The difference matters for both humans and search engines.
-Google’s John Mueller has confirmed that “words in a URL can be useful for SEO” — not as a major ranking factor, but as a signal that helps Google understand what a page is about.
+Google’s John Mueller has confirmed that “words in a URL can be useful for SEO”.
+Not as a major ranking factor, but as a signal that helps Google understand what a page is about.

 Backlinko’s analysis of 11.8 million Google results found that shorter URLs tend to rank better.
 The average URL length in position 1 was 50 characters vs. 62 characters in position 10.
-Correlation, not causation — but the pattern reflects the benefits of clean, concise URLs.
+Correlation, not causation.
+But the pattern reflects the benefits of clean, concise URLs.

 Why Does URL Structure Matter?